Section of heavily traveled I-95 collapses in Philadelphia after tanker truck catches fire

 “It was crazy timing,” Fusetti said.
 “For it to buckle and collapse that quickly, it’s pretty remarkable.”

-The southbound lanes were heavily damaged, “and we are assessing that now,” Rudolph said Sunday afternoon.

-There was no immediate time frame for reopening the highway, but Rudolph said officials would consider “a fill-in situation or a temporary structure” to accelerate the effort.
+The collapsed section of I-95 was part of a $212 million reconstruction project that wrapped up four years ago, Rudolph said.
+There was no immediate time frame for reopening the highway, but officials would consider “a fill-in situation or a temporary structure” to accelerate the effort, he said.

 Most drivers traveling the I-95 corridor between Delaware and New York City use the New Jersey Turnpike rather than the segment of interstate where the collapse occurred.
 Until 2018, drivers did not have a direct highway connection between I-95 in Pennsylvania and I-95 in New Jersey.
 They had to use a few miles of surface roads, with traffic lights, to get from one to the other.